Author Index

 David J. Garrow

-David J. Garrow is the Presidential Distinguished Professor at Emory University School of Law and is the author of Liberty and Sexuality: The Right to Privacy and the Making of Roe v.
-Wade (1994) and Bearing the Cross: Martin Luther King, Jr. and the Southern Christian Leadership Conference, for which he received the 1987 Pulitzer Prize in biography.
+David J. Garrow is the presidential distinguished professor at Emory University School of Law and is the author of Liberty and Sexuality: The Right to Privacy and the Making of Roe v.
+Wade (1994) and Bearing the Cross: Martin Luther King Jr. and the Southern Christian Leadership Conference, for which he received the 1987 Pulitzer Prize in biography.

 Des Gasper